For Kansas football to succeed, its next coach must be able to afford to fail

 - Seth Litrell, North Texas: Former captain for Oklahoma's 2000 national champions, Litrell could ride talented quarterback Mason Fine all the way to Lawrence.

-- Matt Weis, Utah State: Thirty-four wins in five seasons.
+- Matt Wells, Utah State: Thirty-four wins in five seasons.
 Current UCF coach Josh Heupel was once his offensive coordinator.

 - Frank Wilson, UTSA: Once Les Miles' right-hand guy at LSU, Wilson is considered one of the best recruiters in the country.